bingo-todd/Gammatone-filters/README.md

 delay and gain at center frequency
 ![delay_gain.png](example/delay_gain.png)
-basically,the phase delay at center frequency approximates 0.
+basically, the phase delay at center frequency approximates 0.

 ### Phase compensation
 Phase compensatio is actually to align the peaks of all filter impulse response[^Brown1994], sincee the phase delay at center frequency is already approximate 0.